proc7ts/fun-events/README.md

 console.log(value2.it); // 2
 ```

-To synchronize multiple values between each other a `ValueSync` can be used:
+To synchronize multiple values with each other a `ValueSync` can be used:
 ```typescript
 import { trackValue, ValueSync } from 'fun-events';